paulelsner/EOS_connect/src/CONFIG_README.md

 - **`evcc.url`**:
   The URL for the EVCC instance (e.g., `http://<ip>:7070`).
 If not used set to `url: ""` or leave as `url: http://yourEVCCserver:7070`

+**Note**: When using `evcc` as the `pv_forecast_source`, this EVCC configuration must be properly configured.
+EOS Connect will retrieve PV forecasts directly from the EVCC API instead of using individual PV installation configurations.
+In this case, the `pv_forecast` section can be left empty or minimal, as EVCC provides the aggregated forecast data.

 ---